 - Hannah De Jong, Stanford University – seeking a heart condition's genetic roots.

-- Kathleen Alexander, Massachusetts Institute of Technology – computing grain boundary properties.
+- Gerald Wang, Massachusetts Institute of Technology – computing fluid properties in tiny straws.